 I don’t want to start a yoga clothing brand, (been there, done that, got the t-shirt), but I could make money from affiliate marketing.
 Affiliate links to yoga brands or just through Amazon Associates make about 5% per sale.

 It’s not great income, but for some people this may be enough.
 It all depends on what you’re aiming for.
-Or how inventive you are.
+Or how inventive.

 You could set up a UK version of Gaia (or a German version, or Spanish version).
 Bring together groups of yoga instructors and sell their videos online via a membership channel.